Johnnydev001/weather-forecast/README.md

 ## Licence

-This is an open-source project for learning purposes, which can be used by anyone.
+This is an open-source project for learning purposes, which can be used by anyone, so feel free to fork / download.